Great Falls, Montana, Criminal Defense Attorney

 Depending upon the charge and how many times the accused has been arrested, it may be possible to negotiate reduced charges that are no longer felonies.
 It is critical to have an attorney who understands the negotiation process and what options prosecutors are likely to agree to.

 It is also important to retain the services of a lawyer who prepares meticulously for trial and has a proven track record in court.
-I have successfully defended hundreds of clients in court during my 20 years of practicing law.
+I have successfully defended hundreds of clients in court during my over 20 years of practicing law.

 I offer a free consultation and can answer your questions regarding any felony charges you face, including these: